Does OSHA Allow Stickers on Hard Hats?

 The new corporate safety director pays you a visit and expresses significant concern that the workers are allowed and even required to have adhesive stickers on their hard hats.
-He demands that you remove them, not due to company policy, but rather because OSHA doesn’t allow them.
+He demands that you remove them, not due to company policy, but rather because OSHA doesn’t allow hardhat stickers.

 Question: Is he correct or does OSHA allow the use of adhesive stickers on head protection of any type?

-Answer: In a letter of interpretation from Federal OSHA to Ms. Johanna Cohan in October 27, 2009, OSHA makes the following statements:
+Answer: In a letter of interpretation from Federal OSHA to Ms. Johanna Cohan in October 27, 2009, OSHA makes the following statements about hardhat stickers:

 “Both 29 CFR 1910.132 and 1910.135 do not contain provisions that explicitly prohibit painting or the placement of adhesive stickers on helmet shells.
 However, the employer’s ability to comply with the existing requirements of these standards may be adversely affected by the painting or placement of adhesive stickers on the helmet’s shell.”